Complaints & Disputes Resolution

 2.4 If you are not content with the decision you may write to the Regulatory Compliance Department, Hippodrome Casino, Leicester Square, London, WC2H 7JH.
 They will independently investigate the matter.

-2.5 If you are not satisfied with their findings you may escalate the matter further by having it referred to an Alternative Dispute Resolution entity (ADR) which is the Independent Panel for Casino Arbitration (IPCA) at www.ipca.org.uk.
+2.5 If you are not satisfied with their findings you may escalate the matter further by having it referred to an Alternative Dispute Resolution entity (ADR) which is the Independent Betting Adjudication Service (IBAS) at www.ibas-uk.com.

-3. ALTERNATIVE DISPUTE RESOLUTION FOR CASINO & BINGO ARBITRATION IPCA ADR PPROCESS
+3. ALTERNATIVE DISPUTE RESOLUTION FOR IBAS ADR PROCESS

 3.1 The ADR controller will assign an ADR official to investigate the complaint and notify all parties concerned.